 Withdrawal Times: The mean withdrawal time for the entire cohort was 16.75 minutes.
 There was a trend towards a shorter withdrawal time in the HD group (15.78 vs 17.5 minutes, p=0.05)(Figure 2A).
 There was no difference in the withdrawal times between the 4 individual endoscopists (Figure 2B).
 There was no significant difference for the withdrawal time in those who did (mean 16.9 minutes) and did not (mean 16.24 minutes) have an adenoma detected during their procedure (p= 0.4).

 Adenoma Detection: The overall ADR for the 395 patients was 68.6%.
 110 (28%) patients had adenomas detected in both the left and right colon, 51 (13%) had adenomas in the right colon only and 115 (29.1%) in the left colon alone.
 Seventeen patients (4%) were found to have a histologically confirmed malignancy.
 There was no significant difference for the location of adenoma detection when comparing the two scope systems (p=0.4).
 Overall ADR for all four endoscopists using the SD colonoscopes was 63.13%, compared to an ADR of 75.71% when using the HD colonoscopes (p=0.007).
 Twenty-five percent of patients had at least one adenoma greater than 1cm in size.
 Of those patients identified to have adenomatous polyps, 65% had between 1 and 4 of any size.
 The maximum number identified during one examination was 10 (Figure 1).
 The mean size of the adenoma detected was unaffected by the scope system used, with 115 patients having a least 1 adenoma <1cm in size in the HD group compared to 129 in the SD group (p=0.9).
 The mean number of adenomatous polyps per procedure in the HD was 2.1 (+/-2.0), whilst in the SD group it was 1.6 (+/-1.8) (p=0.01).
+When comparing the SD and HD systems the mean increase in ADR across the 4 endoscopists was 11.5% (range 7-16%).

 Logistical regression analysis demonstrated HD colonoscope and male gender as the only measured variables that significantly impacted upon ADR, (p=0.03 and p=0.04, respectively) (Table 2).
 There was a trend towards a difference in the ADR and use of the HD scope between the four endoscopists, with endoscopist 1 having the greatest utility of the 290 scope and the largest ADR.
 However this failed to achieve statistical significance.
 Moreover, the endoscopist with the lowest use of the 290 system had the second highest overall ADR at 70%.
 Post hoc power calculation for the endoscopist suggested that we were under-powered for this specific aspect of our analysis (Table 3).